 “Liquid-applied polyurethane reflective roof coatings not only ensure lasting durability and easy maintenance; they also have the all-important quality of reflecting sunlight rather than absorbing it—initially as well as years after application,” says Steven Reinstadtler, infrastructure coatings market manager at Covestro.
 “Dark roofs typically absorb 90% of the sun’s rays, which can drive roof temperatures as high as 150°F on sunny days.
 Much of this excess heat is absorbed by the building, meaning air conditioning and other cooling systems work harder and consume excess energy.
 Light-colored roofing, on the other hand, has a higher albedo and reflects anywhere from 55% to 90% of sunlight.”

-Versatility is another benefit of polyurethane coatings.
-This type of coating can be installed over virtually any type of surface, from thermoplastic single-ply membranes such as PVC or thermoplastic polyolefin to thermoset single-ply membranes such as ethylene propylene diene terpolymer or chlorosulfonated polyethylene.
+Versatility is another benefit of solar-reflective polyurethane coatings.
+This type of coating can be installed over virtually any type of surface, from thermoplastic single-ply membranes like PVC or thermoplastic polyolefin to thermoset single-ply membranes such as ethylene propylene diene terpolymer or chlorosulfonated polyethylene.
 Polyurethane coatings can also be installed over metal, concrete, built-up roof, modified bitumen, or spray polyurethane foam.